svange/openbrain/README.md

 cp .env.example .env  # Edit this file with your own values
 ```
 ### Deploy Supporting Infrastructure
+The `AgentConfig`s you create in `ob-tuner` can be saved to your DynamoDB tables in AWS, allowing you to reference them in any AWS workflow using the boto3 library.

+If you intend to use this project in your API, an AWS SAM template is provided to get you started.
+You can deploy the template using the following command.
+You will need to have the AWS CLI installed and configured with your credentials.

 :warning: **This will deploy resources to your AWS account.** :warning: You will be charged for these resources.
 See [AWS Pricing](https://aws.amazon.com/pricing/) for more information.

 ```bash